SiliconLabs/wiseconnect/examples/snippets/wlan/data_transfer/readme.md

   >
   > `C:\> iperf.exe -s -p 5000 -i 1`

-The SiWx91x device, which is configured as a TCP server/client, connects to the TCP server/client on remote PC and sends/receives data continuously.
-While device is transmitting/receiving the data, application prints the total number of bytes sent/received in serial console.
+The SiWx91x device, which is configured as a TCP server/client, connects to the TCP server/client on the remote PC and sends/receives data continuously.
+While device is transmitting/receiving the data, the application prints the total number of bytes sent/received in the serial console.

 ## Application Output